 Course code for this program is CSCI.

 Requirements for the BS degree in computer science include course work in computer science, mathematics, natural science, and the humanities and social sciences, as well as free elective course work.
 The degree provides considerable freedom in the selection of specific courses to fulfill these requirements, allowing students to tailor the degree to their individual needs and interests.
+A student may not earn both the BS in computer science and the BA in computer science degrees from CU-Boulder.
+A student may not earn both the BS in computer science and the minor in computer science from CU-Boulder.

 The department’s goal is to prepare students for an intriguing and satisfying career in computer science.
 The huge number of technical jobs and the shortage of people to fill them mean that opportunities are great for today’s computer science graduates.